TokamakUI/Tokamak/README.md

 ## Requirements for app users

-Any browser that [supports WebAssembly](https://caniuse.com/#feat=wasm) should work, which currently includes:
+Any recent browser that [supports WebAssembly](https://caniuse.com/#feat=wasm) and [required JavaScript features](https://caniuse.com/?search=finalizationregistry) should work, which currently includes:

+- Edge 84+
+- Firefox 79+
+- Chrome 84+
+- Desktop Safari 14.1+
+- Mobile Safari 14.8+

+If you need to support older browser versions, you'll have to build with `JAVASCRIPTKIT_WITHOUT_WEAKREFS` flag, passing `-Xswiftc -DJAVASCRIPTKIT_WITHOUT_WEAKREFS` flags when compiling.
+This should lower browser requirements to these versions:

 - Edge 16+
 - Firefox 61+
 - Chrome 66+
 - (Mobile) Safari 12+

-Not all of these were tested though, compatibility reports are very welcome!
+Not all of these versions are tested on regular basis though, compatibility reports are very welcome!

 ## Getting started